Save $100 on premium multifocal lenses*

 Multifocal lens options

-If you’ve ever noticed the need to move your head in different positions to make an object clearer, then you may be interested in a newer premium multifocal lens.
+If you’ve ever noticed the need to move your head in different positions to make an object clearer, then you may be interested in a premium multifocal lens.

 What can I expect when I switch to multifocal lenses?